Malaga: 1-Hour Tuk-Tuk Tour

 _________________________

 The tour concludes in the cultural area of the port.
-There you’ll find the historic headquarters of the University of Málaga.
-Also located here is the Contemporary Art Center Museum (MUCAC), which houses exhibitions by national and international artists.
+There you will find the historical headquarters of the University of Malaga.
+There is also the Museo Centro de Arte Contemporáneo (MUCAC), which houses exhibitions by national and international artists.
 In addition, the Centre Pompidou Málaga stands out for its characteristic multicolored glass cube and offers a rich program of modern and contemporary art.